weberja/sydevs-yaml/README.md

 For Example `main.init > counter.starter` links the Port `init` of the node `main` with the port `starter` of the node `counter`.
 SyDEVS-yaml will check if the ports can be connected, otherwise a exception will be thrown, but it will not check if the type of the ports are compatible!

 Now we come to the part where we add the node, which will use the class `adder_node`.
 For this, we add a new node under the key `own_node`.
 The description of the node is basically the same, only the key `lua` will be replaced with the key `class`.
 The value of the key `class` in the `.yaml` is the same as the key in the REGISTER() function of the cpp class!
 Every other thing is the same as the other nodes.
+Where and why the REGISTER function is used?
+The anwser you can find [here](#the-header).

 ```yaml
  own_nodes: # Every self written node lives here